 To freeze lasagna without baking:

-When you're ready to bake, defrost lasagna in the refrigerator for 24 hours, remove the plastic wrap and follow baking directions in the recipe card below.
+When you're ready to bake, defrost lasagna in the refrigerator for 24 hours, remove the plastic wrap and follow the baking directions in the recipe card below.

 Or, preheat the oven to 375 F and bake frozen lasagna (plastic wrap removed) for 1 hour or until the center is hot.
 Remove the foil and bake for an additional 15 minutes.